scrapy-plugins/scrapy-zyte-api/docs/usage/session.rst

-If your session checking implementation relies on the response body (e.g. it uses CSS or XPath expressions), you should make sure that you are getting one, which might not be the case if you are mostly using :ref:`Zyte API automatic extraction <zyte-api-extract>`, e.g. when using :doc:`Zyte spider templates
+If your session checking implementation relies on the response body (e.g. it uses CSS or XPath expressions), you should make sure that you are getting one, which might not be the case if you are mostly using :ref:`Zyte API automatic extraction <zapi-extract>`, e.g. when using :doc:`Zyte spider templates
 <zyte-spider-templates:index>`.
 For example, you can use
 :setting:`ZYTE_API_AUTOMAP_PARAMS` and :setting:`ZYTE_API_PROVIDER_PARAMS` to
 force :http:`request:browserHtml` or :http:`request:httpResponseBody` to be set